How to Implement a Data Privacy Pipeline with HuggingFace Models 2026

 predictions = torch.argmax(outputs.logits, dim=2)

-# Process batch similarly to single text processing
+# Process each text in the batch similarly to single text processing

 import asyncio